-Technology and knowledge-intensive companies have a great need for well-trained professionals who understand technology and also business, management and innovation.
-In other words, there is a great need for people with a broad expertise in several areas of knowledge who want to lead and drive development and innovation forward.
-We therefore work determinedly to train you to successfully manage complex problems where technology, organisation, business, and markets, meet and interact.
+Technology-intensive companies have a great use of well-trained professionals who understand new technology and innovation and how it relates to business, organisation and society at large.
+In other words, there is a great need for people with a broad expertise in several knowledge areas who want to engage in development and push innovation forward.
+The programme will train you to successfully manage complex problems where technology, organisation, business, and markets interact.

 Examples of industries and companies where our students can pursue careers: